francisav/Machine-Learning-Portfolio/ReadMe.txt

 Dear Reader,

-Welcome to my machine learning portfolio: a collection of selected unpublished projects from machine-learning-related courses I have taken during my PhD at Rensselaer Polytechnic Institute.
+Welcome to my machine learning portfolio: a collection of selected unpublished projects from machine-learning-related courses I took during my PhD at Rensselaer Polytechnic Institute.

 The idea is to succinctly demonstrate to job recruiters that I can code in R, MATLAB, and Python (Tensorflow); and to show that I have sufficient understanding of the fundamental machine learning algorithms so as to be able